 - considered progress and results of the Redrow 2025 initiative and approved the introduction of a truly agile working approach, which allows colleagues to work from wherever they are most efficient; and

 - assessed the results of the 2021 INsight survey.

 Within this Annual Report, there are a number of key disclosures and policies which relate to the work and scope of the Committee.
 The table below sets out where key information relating to items falling within the remit of this Committee is located within this report:

 During the year, a formal internal evaluation of the Committee was carried out to build upon the progress made by the 2019 evaluation which was externally facilitated by Independent Audit, as well as the formal internal evaluation undertaken last year.
 In line with Provision 21 of the Code, the Board shall be engaging an external evaluator to facilitate the evaluation of the Committee in 2022.

-After reviewing the evaluation report prepared by Independent Audit last year, a questionnaire was created and tailored, taking into consideration comments made in the previous years’ assessment as well as the current market.
+After reviewing the 2020 self-evaluation report, a questionnaire was created and tailored, taking into consideration comments made in the previous year's assessment as well as the current market.
 The Members of the Committee, as well as those people who regularly attend the Committee meetings by invitation, were invited to participate in the evaluation.